pimlie/nuxt-custom-element/README.md

 $ npm i nuxt-custom-element
 ```

-Next add the module to your config:
+Next add the nuxt-custom-element module to your config:

 ```
 // nuxt.config.js